England

 THE BRITISH MUSEUM

-If it were up to me alone, I would spend a full day — if not two — at the British Museum, whose permanent collection of roughly 8 million works is among the largest and most comprehensive in existence.
-Its historical, artistic, and cultural exhibits document the story of human life from across all continents, and were what I had been looking forward to most in London.
+If I had been travelling alone, I would have spend a full day — if not two — at the British Museum, whose permanent collection of roughly 8 million works is among the largest and most comprehensive in existence.
+Its historical, artistic, and cultural exhibits document the story of human life from across all continents.
 I couldn’t believe it was free.

 Rosetta Stone, British Museum, London tourism

-But I give you fair warning — enter not the British Museum if you can’t stand crowds, noise, and competing for viewing space against dozens of school students filling out scavenger hunts, noses pressed against artifacts that have existed since before mankind started counting time.
-I know complaining about congestion in London is a losing battle, but it’s tough to bask in the ambiance the authentic Rosetta Stone — the key to deciphering of Egyptian hieroglyphs from 196 A.D. when a group of Grade 8 girls are taking selfies in front of it.
+Be warned — enter not the British Museum if you can’t stand crowds, noise and competing for space against dozens of school students filling out scavenger hunts, noses pressed against artifacts that have existed since before humans started counting time.
+I know complaining about congestion in London is a losing battle, but it’s tough to bask in the ambiance the Rosetta Stone — the key to deciphering of Egyptian hieroglyphs from 196 A.D. when a group of Grade 8 girls are taking selfies in front of it.
 If you’d like to experience these treasures with a little more privacy, try visiting during the museum’s late-night hours on Friday.

 Despite these minor, nit-picky setbacks, the British Museum was everything I had hoped for and more.
 In truth, walking through its exhibits (containing an impressive 85 rooms) was like having a bucket of ice water dumped on my head: All of a sudden, I realized how narrow my understanding of the world had been.
 Growing up in a fairly cookie-cutter Western family, I never grasped how strongly the caucasian Christian narratives had shaped my paradigm through broadly-used terms like “before Christ,” and “after Christ,” which tend to centre the human story around a few events that happened in a very small portion of the world.
 But at the museum, faced with bits and pieces of civilizations that rose and fell thousands of years before Christ, I realized there was so much more ‘world’ I didn’t even know I didn’t know.